MinzPark/Wishart-Gamma-Poisson/README.md

-This is visitor research work of Corcordia University with professor Yang Lu and researcher Minjeong Park.
+This is visitor research work of Corcordia University with cowoker Minjeong Park and professor Yang Lu and Jaeyoun Ahn.

 # The Topic : Multivarite Modeling Under Random Effect Model